Capacity-Controlled Global Attention for Graph Transformers: Mechanism Analysis

-We measure the Mean Average Distance (MAD)~\cite{chen2020measuring} of node representations as a function of depth on ZINC (Table~\ref{tab:oversmoothing}).
-Higher MAD indicates greater representation diversity. \siggate{} maintains significantly higher MAD at all depths, retaining 73\% of its initial MAD at 16 layers vs.\ 51\% for GraphGPS.
-The gate achieves this by allowing heads to output near-zero for nodes that would otherwise contribute to representation averaging.
+We measure the Mean Average Distance (MAD)~\cite{chen2020measuring} of node representations as a function of depth on ZINC (Table~\ref{tab:oversmoothing}); higher MAD means more diversity. \siggate{} retains markedly higher MAD at every depth, preserving $73\%$ of its initial MAD at $16$ layers versus $51\%$ for GraphGPS, a $30\%$ mean relative gain across $4$--$16$ layers.
+The accompanying MAE rows show the practical payoff: the gated model degrades far more gracefully as depth grows.
+This is the direct empirical counterpart of Manifestation I, the gate lets heads bypass the averaging step on the dimensions where it would erase information.

-\subsubsection{Attention Entropy}
+\subsection{Attention Entropy}